||BMC / Morris

 rare left-hand drive panel delivery van, originally sold in CA,

-purchased by a close friend 11 years ago as a project and never finished
+purchased by a close friend in 2008 as a project that was never finished

 - always stored indoors, all original panels with no rust, most all the